AdiDokania/ruttl_QA/README.md

 # ruttl_QA
-This is a ruttl Automation Project
+This is a ruttl Automation Project.

 Code for ruttl app is placed here